sourcecode369/deep-reinforcement-learning/README.md

 ### Tutorials

 The notebooks helps through implementing various algorithms in reinforcement learning.
-All of the code is in PyTorch (v0.4) and Python 3.
+All of the codes are in PyTorch (v0.4) or TensorFlow(v1.7) and Python 3.

-* [Dynamic Programming](https://github.com/udacity/deep-reinforcement-learning/tree/master/dynamic-programming): Implement Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.
+* [Dynamic Programming](https://github.com/udacity/deep-reinforcement-learning/tree/master/dynamic-programming): Dynamic Programming algorithms such as Policy Evaluation, Policy Improvement, Policy Iteration, and Value Iteration.

 ### Labs / Projects

 The labs and projects can be found below.
 All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
-In the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, you will receive a review of your project.
-These reviews are meant to give you personalized feedback and to tell you what can be improved in your code.
+They are btter documented and requires rich of the implemented algorithm to completely understand re-build.

 * [The Taxi Problem](https://github.com/udacity/deep-reinforcement-learning/tree/master/lab-taxi): In this lab, you will train a taxi to pick up and drop off passengers.
 * [Navigation](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation): In the first project, you will train an agent to collect yellow bananas while avoiding blue bananas.